Nurses spend more time with patients than most other types of providers and have unique insight into patient care and the the healthcare system.

 The WHO notes that all of these cases are epidemiologically linked to the index case.
 That is, there is no evidence that a new “reservoir” of MERS virus has suddenly surfaced in South Korea—all cases thus far stem from the Korean traveler who acquired his infection while visiting the Arabian Peninsula.

 This is the largest outbreak of MERS so far outside of the Middle East, and therefore a reason for some concern.
-However, person-to-person transmission of MERS is not new, and there has as […]
+However, person-to-person transmission of MERS is not new, and there has as yet been no […]

 Family Caregivers Increasing in Age, Numbers: How Can Nurses Help?